B-Howell/Cloud_Resume_Challenge/README.md

 - Stored my web files in an S3 Bucket and launched it as a static website

 5. HTTPS
--Used CloudFront to enable HTTPS and caching at edge locations
+- Used CloudFront to enable HTTPS and caching at edge locations

 6. DNS
--Route 53 was utilized to create my domain name (brettmhowell.com) -Attached an SSL Certificate to CloudFront for alternate names
+- Route 53 was utilized to create my domain name (brettmhowell.com)
+- Attached an SSL Certificate to CloudFront for alternate names

 7. Javascript
--Created a  simple script.js for my website to use the API Gateway that is created in later steps
+- Created a  simple script.js for my website to use the API Gateway that is created in later steps

 8. Database
--Utilized DynamoDB to store my website view count -On-Demand pricing was necessary to make usage of the database essentially free -Holds a single attribute which will be updated by the Lambda function
+- Utilized DynamoDB to store my website view count
+- On-Demand pricing was necessary to make usage of the database essentially free
+- Holds a single attribute which will be updated by the Lambda function

 9. API
 - Rest API allows access to URL endpoint to accept GET and POST methods